Products

 Chemical use

-Many chemical products are highly toxic to Trichogramma wasps.
-We strongly suggest that you avoid pesticides in and around your foodstuffs.
+• Many chemical products are highly toxic to Trichogramma wasps – avoid using pesticides in your home

 Additional information